CalPoly-UROV/Firmware25-26/Documentation/Coding Guidelines.md

 #### Drivers
 - Make it modular.
 Depending on the peripheral used, you can use a few different pins for it (Alternate Functions) Write the driver such that the user can easily change which pins are used.
+- By default, use the pins mentioned in MCU Board.md